Meeting Blowing Rock's candidates

 Sellers said the parking issues are good problems to have.
 Yount said he wants to see a parking inventory to see if the town is using it to its fullest capacity, then make a decision based on that.
 Steele said he doesn’t see the town purchasing any land to use as a park right now and said that purchasing parking lots are expensive.

-When asked about preferred revenue sources for funding the town’s operating requirements and capital investments, Pickett said that raising taxes is better for small-scale projects because you can pay them back, but bonds work for long-term projects.
+When asked about preferred revenue sources for funding the town’s operating requirements and capital investments, Pickett said that raising taxes is better for small-scale projects because you can lower them in the future, but bonds work for long-term projects.

 Sellers said he hopes the town doesn’t see a tax increase in the next couple of years and those duties are left up to the town manager.
 Steele said that the current boom in building can’t keep the town going indefinitely and they’re going to have to look at it year by year.

 Harwood contended that the town’s tax base, in general, has not grown over the years and wants to look at increasing occupancy and sales tax and take the burden off the residents.
-Steele said that sales tax goes to the state and the town can’t count on it due to the county’s hybrid sales tax distribution method.
+Steele said that you can’t count on sales tax due to the county’s hybrid sales tax distribution method.

 Steele said you either grow or die, and that the issue is growing gracefully.